nlebeck/CouchPotato/README.md

 input.
 When watching a video, you can always use the left thumbstick and A button to control the video player via the mouse.
 To pause the video with a button press, you can use the Start button, but only if your most recent "mouse click" was on the video player's pause/unpause button; the same is true for using the D-Pad left/right buttons to track forwards and backwards.
-Also, there is a glitch that causes the video to occasionally start tracking from an earlier time when you press the D-Pad, which ends up rewinding the video.

-When I watch videos with Netflix, I make sure to "click" the on-screen pause/unpause button when I first start watching a video, and thereafter only use the start button and D-pad left/right buttons to control the playback (it's as if I were only using the keyboard).
-Also, I usually pause before trying to track with the D-Pad, since that seems to prevent the rewinding glitch mentioned above.

 Browsing Netflix is also more of a pain than with the other video streaming services.
 For reasons related to details of how the Netflix web app handles keyboard input, CouchPotato's keyboard mode